bitterjug/kashana/docs/elm-notes.rst

 - [ ] have a placeholder for new Results.
-And use POST to create a new object when we are sending the placeholder's contents.
+And use POST to create a new object when we are sending the contents of the placeholder.

+  - [ ] On the basis that we don't even know the URL of the endpoint to use to save a Result until we know which logframe we're using, I need to switch back to using the logframe id from ``Aptivate.data.logframe.id``.

 - [ ] The Success class on fields should stay for 2 seconds and then fade.
   Got the timer to remove the tag but it looks a bit sudden, maybe the